 The Phase 1 PSI was conducted for properties identified as having ‘high’ potential for contamination through the initial Contaminated Land Investigation.
-The PSI identified 2 of the 16 properties with a ‘high’ potential for contamination were not required for further assessment:
+The PSI identified 2 of the 16 properties with a ‘high’ potential for contamination were not required for further assessment, noting the below property numbers taken from GHD’s reporting do not align with the PSP Parcel Numbers nominated in the Wonthaggi North East PSP and DCP:

 Property 41 is a current Ausnet electricity substation which will remain as such.